Birmingham City team news vs Blackburn Rovers: John Eustace set to name Blues XI

 Related news coverage

-The latest Birmingham City news and views from BirminghamLive as Blues travel to second-placed Blackburn
+The latest Birmingham City news and views from BirminghamLive as Blues are beaten 2-1

 Advertisement